yunchengwong/clouduploader-cli/README.md

 1. create service account `clouduploader-storage-admin` with **Storage Admin** role
 2. create and download a JSON key file in `clouduploader-storage-admin` > **KEYS**, rename it to `credentials.json`
 3. upload `credentials.json` to `clouduploader-cli`
+4. run the following command to reconfigure google cloud cli `gcloud`:

 ```
 gcloud auth activate-service-account --key-file credentials.json